andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 ...
 ```

-NEED TO TIDY THE ABOVE UP
+NEED TO TIDY THE ABOVE UP!
+They manage simple binary semaphores for synchronising test code.

+Map `[Wakeup]Sema` to `TestSyncSema` ?

 ## Barrier deadlocks